 2. Then add cement and fine aggregates and finally add the remaining coarse aggregates.

-3. Add required amount of water.
+3. Add the required amount of water.

+Hand mixing is also adopted for preparing concrete cubes for compressive strength test.
 The mixing should be done on a watertight, non-absorbent platform with a trowel or shovel using the following procedure:

 1. Mix the cement and fine aggregates thoroughly in dry condition.